Sign in to aurora+

 Established in 1998, Aurora Energy Pty Ltd is owned by the Tasmanian Government on behalf of the Tasmanian community.
 It is enabled under the Electricity Companies Act 1997 (Tas) and incorporated under the Corporations Act 2001 (Cth).

 The Corporations Act and Aurora Energy’s Constitution prescribe the rights and powers of shareholders and the Board.
 The Members' Statement of Expectations, issued from time to time, outlines broad strategic and operational issues required to be addressed by the Company.
-In response, the Board commit to meeting agreed expectations through the signed Statement of Corporate Intent.
+In response, the Board commits to meeting agreed expectations through the signed Statement of Corporate Intent.

 Under its Constitution, Shareholders may issue other lawful directives to Aurora Energy.
 Our shareholders are the Tasmanian Minister for Energy and the Treasurer.